The history of the Château de Jalesnes goes back centuries featuring tales of royalty, merchants, and more.

 The castle was the temporary royal apartment of Dom Carlos, the grandson of exiled Dom Carlos VII of Bourbon, who ruled the throne of Spain by the abolition of the Salic Law.
 He was received for a month by the Lords of Jalesnes and they did not skimp on the preparations – building a new staircase, constructing a theatre in one of the rooms to host dancers from Nantes and actors from l’Opera House in Paris, embroidering a square of lawn for Dom Carlos’ WC with very fine fabric and transparent linen, providing silver bits and silver shoes for the horses, and adding extra grass to the central aisle to soften the pitch of the horses.

 The servants also benefited from his stay, through pillaging and theft of the silverware by taking it through a small window down into the moat, that still to this day, bears traces of these thefts!
-After the royal visit, many setbacks occurred and future prospects were ruined.
-Opulent traditions of great stately life were hard to sustain, although the charitable works allowed Marquis de Maille to surround himself with the affection of the whole country till his death.
 The resources of the castle gradually disappeared over time to where there was little left.

-The Ackerman family is founder of the famous sparkling wine dynasty of the Loire Valley, that continues to be a very popular well known product in Saumur even today.
+The Ackerman family is the founder of the famous sparkling wine dynasty of the Loire Valley, which continues to be a very popular well known product in Saumur even today.

 The castle became the headquarters of the German 1st Cavalry Division during WWII under the command of PC General Feldt.
 A first aid station was also installed to evacuate Germans killed in the area.
 The school continued to be run by the nuns whilst the soldiers took up part of the building.